jpmorganchase/.github/CONTRIBUTING.md

 ## Code of Conduct

-JPMC's Open Source Projects operate under our [Code of Conduct](https://github.com/jpmorganchase/.github/blob/ba21fb280a4066265489e401a447be6a3a616f55/CODE_OF_CONDUCT.md) helping us maintain inclusive, healthy, and constructive communities
+JPMC's Open Source projects operate under our [Code of Conduct](https://github.com/jpmorganchase/.github/blob/ba21fb280a4066265489e401a447be6a3a616f55/CODE_OF_CONDUCT.md) helping us maintain inclusive, healthy, and constructive communities

 ## Code Reviews